huntyGwell/chess/notes.md

 i want to look at Chessboard for the problem with board reset. and i need to check for check and valid moves in stalemate it was not there i had to reset board in the game constructor

-i am only fialing 2 tests now! i am on to fix isStalemate i am failing full game test in a different spot now!
+i am only failing 2 test(s) now!

 -write helperfunctions??

-write en pasant
-	probably not
-write castling
-	probs not
+check for king danger
+well maybe just focus on is in check